History

 2017

-Completed acquisition of Golden Grain business just south of Loyal, and have constructed more bins since the acquisition for total storage capacity of 4.4 million bushels.
+Northside acquired Golden Grain just south of Loyal and has constructed more bins since the acquisition for a total storage capacity of 4.4 million bushels.

 2019

-Completed a full automation project of our pellet mill for greater efficiencies and improved worker safety.
-We constructed a fully independent calf grain mill with stringent biosecurity protocols.
+A full automation project of the pellet mill was completed for greater efficiency and improved employee safety.
+Northside constructed a fully independent calf feed mill with stringent biosecurity protocols.

 2020